starlight-traveler/madgwick_filter_interface/README.md

 ## Contributing

 Feel free to fork the repository, make changes, and submit pull requests.
-We welcome contributions to improve the project's accuracy and usability.
+Special thanks to the IMUFusion theme for excellent documentation.

 ## License